On Full Federal Equality

 LGBTQ Youth & Families

 Hillary Clinton has been a long-time advocate for giving all children the opportunity to have a family of their own in a loving and caring home.
 She called it a “fundamental obligation” in remarks to HRC in 2007.
-As First Lady, she worked to defeat a measure preventing unmarried couples from adopting in the District of Columbia, and has remained committed to ending the discriminatory treatment of LGBT families in adoption.
+As First Lady, she worked to defeat a measure preventing unmarried couples from adopting in the District of Columbia, and has remained committed to ending the discriminatory treatment of LGBTQ families in adoption.
 In her policy platform, she has committed to working with Congress to pass the Every Child Deserves A Family Act to prevent discrimination against potential foster care and adoptive families on the basis of sexual orientation, gender identity, or marital status.

 In 2010, as Secretary of State, Clinton released a video for It Gets Better to combat the scourge of suicides as a result of bullying.
-She urged for the creation of safe spaces for LGBT people, “particularly young people, particularly teenagers who still, today, have such a difficult time and who, still, in numbers far beyond what should ever happen, take their own lives rather than live that life.”
+She urged for the creation of safe spaces for LGBTQ people, “particularly young people, particularly teenagers who still, today, have such a difficult time and who, still, in numbers far beyond what should ever happen, take their own lives rather than live that life.”
 As a presidential candidate, Clinton has committed to fight for passage of the Safe Schools Improvement Act to help prevent harmful bullying and the Student Non-Discrimination Act to prohibit public schools from discriminating against students on the basis of sexual orientation or gender identity.
 She has promised to fight to end the harmful practice of “conversion therapy” for minors, and to work with Congress to ensure adequate funding and safe and welcoming shelter for homeless youth, including LGBTQ youth who are vastly overrepresented in the homeless population.

 “I think about the parents and the kids who worry about whether their teachers and classmates will be accepting of them, whether law enforcement will treat them fairly — all those millions of worries, large and small, that LGBT Americans live with every single day.
 I’m fighting for an America where, if you do your part, you can get ahead and stay ahead, where you can be accepted for who you are; where liberty and equality, where diversity and unity, where opportunity and justice are not just values we recite but goals we work to achieve.
 I don’t want anybody to be left out.
 We need everybody’s talents in America today.” - Hillary Clinton